Georgia national rugby union team: 2020–2023

-For this post-World Cup year, Georgia faces two significant changes.
-Milton Haig, who left after a positive record, has been replaced by his deputy Levan Maisashvili.
-Additionally, the squad must undergo a renewal process following the retirement of key players such as Mamukashvili, Begadze, and Malaguradze.
+In this post-World Cup year, Georgia faced two significant changes.
+Milton Haig, who left after a positive record, had been replaced by his deputy Levan Maisashvili.
+Additionally, the squad had to undergo a renewal process following the retirement of key players such as Mamukashvili, Begadze, and Malaguradze.

 On 1 February, Georgia clashed with their Romanian rivals in the 2020 European Nations Championship, concluding with a 41–13 victory for the Lelos.
 Subsequent matches included a 10–23 loss to the Spaniards, a dominant 78–6 victory against the Belgians, and a close 24–39 battle against Portugal.
 Despite their promising performance, the Lelos' journey in the competition was abruptly halted by the COVID-19 pandemic.

 In October, the Georgian federation received an invitation to participate in the Autumn Nations Cup, which brought together the six teams from the Six Nations Tournament, Fiji, and Georgia.
 Placed in a pool with England, Ireland, and Wales, the Georgians finished last in the competition after conceding a classification match against Fiji.

-In July 2022, Georgia beat a Tier 1 nation for the first time, Italy, 28–19.

-In November 2022, Georgia beat Wales 13–12 in Cardiff.
+In July 2022, Georgia beat a Tier 1 nation for the first time, Italy, 28–19.In November 2022, Georgia beat Wales 13–12 in Cardiff.
 During the European Rugby Championship 2023, Georgia again dominated its opponents and clinched the 15th title.

 2023 World Cup

-During the 2023 Rugby World Cup Georgia dramatically underperformed to what was expected.
-Playing in a pool lacking one of the four tournament favourites, but notable for strength in depth, Georgia aiming to cause an upset against one of the three tier one sides and guarantee automatic qualification for 2027, but last in their pool having not won a game, despite some relatively strong showings.
+During the 2023 Rugby World Cup Georgia dramatically underperformed expectations.
+Playing in a pool lacking one of the four tournament favourites, but notable for strength in depth, Georgia aimed to cause an upset against one of the three tier one sides and guarantee automatic qualification for 2027.
+They came last in their pool having not won a game, despite some relatively strong showings.

-They got off to a rocky start with a 35–15 loss to Australia on 9 September; though not expected to win they were thought they might put up a better fight.
-Next, more concerningly, on 23 September they drew with the only other Tier two team in the pool, Portugal by a score of 18–18 in a match they were expected to win; 7 days later they put up a strong fight against Fiji but were eventually defeated 17–12 before finishing on 7 October getting well beaten by Wales 43–19.
+They got off to a rocky start with a 35–15 loss to Australia on 9 September; though they had not expected to win, it was thought they might put up a better fight.
+Next, more concerningly, on 23 September they drew with the only other Tier two team in the pool, Portugal by a score of 18–18 in a match they were expected to win; 7 days later they put up a strong fight against Fiji but were eventually defeated 17–12 before finishing on 7 October getting beaten by Wales 43–19.
 A shock victory for Portugal against Fiji condemned Georgia to fifth place in the pool, although the extension of the 2027 World Cup to 24 teams announced shortly afterwards relieved some of the concerns for future qualification.
-Georgia returned to form, however, in the following Rugby Europe Internationally championship, once more winning the second-tier competition convincingly.
+Georgia returned to form, however, in the following Rugby Europe International championship, once more winning the second-tier competition convincingly.

 2024–Present

-Traditionally, Georgia started 2024 with won 2024 Rugby Europe Championship.
+Georgia started 2024 by winning the 2024 Rugby Europe Championship, their 16th title.

-After a win to Netherlands in the 2025 Rugby Europe Championship, Georgia qualified for the 2027 Men's Rugby World Cup.
+After beating the Netherlands in the 2025 Rugby Europe Championship, Georgia qualified for the 2027 Men's Rugby World Cup.

+In March 2026, six of the team's players were suspended by WADA and World Rugby for doping, with WADA also finding collusion between the Georgian Anti-Doping Agency and members of team staff.